dropbox/SwiftyDropbox/README.md

 ### Handling the authorization flow

-There are three methods to programmatically retrieve an OAuth2 access token:
+There are three methods to programmatically retrieve an OAuth 2.0 access token:

 * **Direct auth** (iOS only): This launches the official Dropbox iOS app (if installed), authenticates via the official app, then redirects back into the SDK
 * **In-app webview auth** (iOS, macOS): This opens a pre-built in-app webview for authenticating via the Dropbox authorization page.
 This is convenient because the user is never redirected outside of your app.